bsvalues/TerraFusion-Valuator-Pro-Studio/MONEY_PATH.md

 - do **commercial** work (not just residential forms),
 - feel **time pressure** per assignment, and
 - worry about **review/litigation defensibility.**
-Get them on a demo assignment first; the hours-saved + evidence trail is the conversion.
+Get them on a demo assignment first; the hours saved plus evidence trail is the conversion.

 ## Why this converts
 Appraisers buy tools with clear ROI.
 One assignment's time savings ≥ a month of Solo.
 The pitch is the